 In the Table Selection dialog box make sure the System box is ticked on, then check 'Collars$' box and press OK

 In the Tables dialog box leave all the boxes checked and press OK

 In the Import Files dialog box Datamine creates default name (collars$) with a $ sign at the end as an indication of a supplementary table file to the drill hole creation process.
-You may change the name as you would need it if you have more than one collar file in the project, but always retain the dollar sign.
+You may change the name if you have more than one collar file in the project, but always retain the dollar sign.
 At this stage leave everything intact, press OK

 Repeat the same steps for creating surveys$, assays$, and zones$ files, but checking corresponding boxes in the Table Selection dialog.
 In the end you will have 4 supplementary files for creating drill hole file using HOLES3D command.

-Wnen working on Assays data, make sure the meaningfull fields are checked on the Tables Dialog, and tick off the check boxes which might accasionally be highlihted by your system.
+Wnen working on Assays data, make sure the meaningfull fields are checked on the Tables Dialog, and tick off the check boxes which might accasionally be checked by your system.

 You will have four *$.dm files in you Project folder.